Copper is the oldest metal used by man. Its use dates back to prehistoric times. Copper has been mined for more than 10,000 years.

 Helps Cardiovascular system

-Deficiency of copper has been linked to increased risk for heart ailments, inducing ischaemic heart disease.
-Risk factors impacted by copper deficiency include increase in LDL cholesterol, Glucose intolerance, Inflammation, and Oxidative stress.
+The deficiency of copper has been linked to an increased risk for heart ailments, inducing ischaemic heart disease.
+Risk factors impacted by copper deficiency include an increase in LDL cholesterol, Glucose intolerance, Inflammation, and Oxidative stress.

 In 2016, Prof.Chris Chang, a chemist devised and used a fluorescent probe to track the movement of copper in and out of nerve cells.

 Prof.Chang says: "Copper is like a brake or dimmer switch, one for each nerve cell".
 If high amounts of copper enter a cell, this appears to reduce neuron signaling.
 When copper levels in that cell fall, signaling resumes.

 Copper deficiency has been shown to reduce the number of leukocytes in the body, causing a condition called neutropenia i.e., decrease in the number of white blood cells count.
 Having a low white blood cell count could make a person more prone to infection.

 Copper deficiency leads to low bone mineral density and causes osteoporosis.
 More research is needed on how marginal copper deficiency may affect bone health, and intake of copper rich foods help to prevent and manage osteoporosis.